k9mil/cs408-mark-management-system/README.md

 - **JWT Tokens**: Ensures safety & security by storing key data in JWT tokens which is used as an additional layer of authentication and verification.
 - **Modals**: Help and support can be found throughout the page, with a dedicated page with useful information, alongside Modals which contain tips are scattered throughout the system.

-and much more, such as individual Student Profiles and Error Pages!
+and much more, such as individual Student Profiles, Class Profiles and Error Pages!

 ## Sample Data Generation